neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/relationship.md

 }

 input MovieOptions {
+  """
-  """Specify one or more MovieSort objects to sort Movies by.
-The sorts will be applied in the order in which they are arranged in the array."""
+  Specify one or more MovieSort objects to sort Movies by.
+The sorts will be applied in the order in which they are arranged in the array.
+  """
   sort: [MovieSort]
   limit: Int
   skip: Int
 }